-Aaron Vandermeer is the coordinator of Jazz Studies and Music Business at the University of North Carolina at Pembroke.
+Aaron Vandermeer is the coordinator of Jazz Studies and Music Industry at the University of North Carolina at Pembroke.
 His classroom responsibilities include Jazz Composition, Jazz Pedagogy, Jazz Appreciation, and Freshman Seminar.
 He also teaches Private Improvisation and Private Trumpet.
 He directs Jazz Combo I and the University Jazz Ensemble.
 Dr. Vandermeer holds degrees in Brass Pedagogy (DM) and Jazz Studies (MM) from the Jacobs School of Music at Indiana University in Bloomington.
 His doctoral minors are in Music Theory and Jazz Studies.
 He has also received degrees from Kutztown University (BA-Music), and Minnesota State University Moorhead (BA-Biology; Chemistry minor).

 While at Indiana University, Dr. Vandermeer studied with NEA Jazz Master David Baker for six years and taught for four years as an Associate Instructor in the Jazz Studies Department.
 He was also a student of Pat Harbison and Steve Houghton.
 His primary trumpet teachers have included Joey Tartell, John Rommel, William Adam, Dominic Spera, Kevin Kjos, Mark Fasman, and Ted DiSanti.
 Dr. Vandermeer’s doctoral thesis is entitled “The Effects of Hurricane Katrina on the Brass Bands of New Orleans,” available on IU Scholarworks.
 His areas of scholarly interest include NOLA brass bands, the music of Billy Strayhorn, New Orleans trumpeter Leroy Jones, the state of jazz in the public school system, and online delivery of instruction in Jazz Appreciation.